 The count program is a bird population survey that has been coordinated annually by the National Audubon Society since 1900.
-For each count this year, volunteers (including those from the Arizona Game and Fish Department) will take to the field for one calendar day between Dec.
-14, 2012 and Jan.
-5, 2013, to record every bird species and every individual bird sighted within a designated 15-mile diameter area.
-There are more than 35 counting events scheduled in different parts of the state during that time period.
+Volunteers (including those from the Arizona Game and Fish Department) typically take to the field for one calendar day in late December or early January to record every bird species and every individual bird sighted within a designated 15-mile diameter area.
+There are numerous counting events scheduled in different parts of the state.

 The data collected will be added to an extensive database that enables monitoring of winter bird populations across North America and helps in assessing the overall health of the environment.